 Alcohol can deplete the body of many nutrients including B vitamins.
-You know those popular supplements which are dissolved in water that many people like to take to cure a hangover (...to give you back your B-B-Bounce)??
-Well a lot of the reason why they help to make you feel better is because they contain B vitamins.
-You could use one of those or get yourself a good quality B-Vitamin complex tablet from your local pharmacy or health food store which contains all of the B Vitamins (B1, B2, B3, B5, B6, B7, B9, B12).
+You know those popular supplements which dissolve in water that many people like to take to cure a hangover (...to give you back your B-B-Bounce)??
+Whilst also rehydrating the body, the main reason they help to make you feel better is because they contain B vitamins.
+You could use one of those OR get yourself a good quality B-Vitamin complex tablet from your naturopath or nutritionist which contains all of the B Vitamins (B1, B2, B3, B5, B6, B7, B9, B12).

 Alcohol can also increase the excretion of magnesium from the body so a good magnesium supplement can also help.
 Eat fresh and brightly coloured foods to increase your antioxidant intake to reduce any potential damage caused to your liver.
 Drink coconut water to replenish electrolytes naturally.

-If you're feeling that hungover that you need to take a pain killer, avoid paracetamol at all cost!
-Paracetamol inhibits the production of glutathione which is a major antioxidant your body produces to protect the liver from free radicals during the detoxification process.
+If you're feeling that hungover that you need to take a pain killer, avoid paracetamol!
+Paracetamol inhibits the production of glutathione which is a major antioxidant produced by your body to protect the liver from free radicals during the detoxification process.
 This is how a paracetamol overdose can kill...
 The free radicals cause damage to the liver cells which leads to toxicity.
-Rather, hydrate and replenish the body with the nutrients it needs and if you still need a pain killer, choose ibuprofen or aspirin instead and never take paracetamol for a hangover.
+Rather, hydrate and replenish the body with the nutrients it needs and if you still need a pain killer, choose ibuprofen or aspirin instead.

 Christmas gatherings are usually lunch or dinner and what food is on offer isn't always up to you so start your day with a balanced breakfast.
-Get a good amount of protein (eggs, tofu, beans, etc) and a few serves of veggies (spinach, kale, tomatoes, avocado, mushrooms, etc) to set you up with the energy and nutrients your body needs to get through a busy day.
+Get a good amount of protein (eggs, tofu, beans, meat, legumes, dairy) and as many serves of veggies as you can (spinach, kale, tomatoes, avocado, mushrooms, etc) to set you up with the energy and nutrients your body needs to get through a busy day.

 It's the busiest time of the year for so many people.
-There are lots of gatherings, parties and catch-ups and we find ourselves feeling exhausted.
+There numerous gatherings, parties and catch-ups and we find ourselves feeling exhausted.
 To help you get through, make sure you're taking some time out for yourself to rest.

 Alongside good nutrition and regular exercise, good sleep is one of the most important things you can do for your body to help it to function optimally.
 A good night's sleep allows your body to switch off and reset so that you can get through the next day feeling great.
 If you didn't get enough sleep the night before or if you're expecting a late night tonight, have a nap!